Return from Death: Manga

 A manga adaptation illustrated by Gin Shirakawa began serialization on Kadokawa Corporation's ComicWalker and Niconico Seiga websites under the FLOS Comic brand on January 30, 2022.
-The manga's chapters have been compiled into six tankōbon volumes as of May 2025.
+The manga's chapters have been compiled into seven tankōbon volumes as of February 2026.

 In September 2023, Seven Seas Entertainment announced that they licensed the manga adaptation for English publication.
 They publish the manga under the title Re-Living My Life with a Boyfriend Who Doesn't Remember Me.